60s cigarette culture

 Although there is strong evidence to suggest mild cigarettes offer no health benefits over stronger ones, mild cigarettes took off in the 70s and 80s as people became more concerned about smoking and health.

-The majority of cigarette brands that we know today were around in the sixties and many were new brands in that decade.
 Although there was a slow drip feed of bad news about tobacco smoking, it failed to sink in for many people.
 A rash of new brands and some clever marketing helped keep the tobacco industry earning healthy profits.

 In the early 70s there was much more of a collective waking up to the dangers of smoking.